View Toni Bourgeois's Obituary on ChicagoTribune.com and share memories

 |

-Toni T. Bourgeois nee Pavia, age 61, December 22, 2019.
-Devoted wife of Martin J. Bourgeois.
-Loved mother of Patrick and Jennifer Bourgeois (late Justin P. Davis).
-Caring grandmother of Tyler A., Hayley L., Caitlin E. and Brendon P. Davis.
-Beloved daughter of Anthony and Billie Pavia.
-Dear sister of Mark Pavia, Linda (Paul) Bacarella and Nancy Pavia, godmother of Timothy and Dustin Sheridan, aunt of Nicholas, and many nieces and nephews..
-Funeral service Saturday, 10:00 a.m. at the Beidelman-Kunsch Funeral Homes & Crematory, 516 S. Washington St. Naperville.
+Toni T. Bourgeois, nee Pavia age 61, a 32 year resident of Naperville, passed away unexpectedly on Sunday, December 22, 2019 at her home in Naperville.
+She was born July 9, 1958 in Boston, MA.
+Toni worked as a cashier at the former Cee Bee's grocery store in downtown Naperville and at the Jewel at 95th & Route 59.
+Toni was a loving wife, mother and exceptional grandmother.
+She is survived by her husband Martin J., her children Patrick J. and Jennifer Bourgeois, grandchildren, Tyler A., Hayley L., Caitlin E. and Brandon P. Davis; her parents Anthony and Billie Pavia; her siblings Mark Pavia, Linda (Paul) Bacarella and Nancy Pavia, godmother of Timothy and Dustin Sheridan, aunt of Nicholas and many nieces and nephews.
+She was preceded in death by her son in law Justin P. Davis.
+A funeral service will be held on Saturday, December 28, 2019, 10:00 a.m. at the Beidelman-Kunsch Funeral Homes & Crematory, 516 S. Washington St. Naperville.
+A visitation will be held on Friday, December 27, 2019 from 3:00 p.m. - 8:00 p.m. the funeral home.
 Interment Sts.
 Peter & Paul Cemetery.
-Visitation Friday from 3:00 p.m. – 8:00 p.m.
-Memorials to a fund for her grandchildren.
-Info 630 355 0264. www.beidelmankunschfh.com.
+Memorials in Toni's memory may be made for a fund for her grandchildren.
+Info beidelmankunschfh.com.
+630-355-0264